Oil and Gas; Hydraulic Fracturing on Federal and Indian Lands

 DATES: Back to Top

-Send your comments on this supplemental notice of proposed rulemaking (SNPR) to the BLM on or before June 24, 2013.
+The comment period for the proposed rule published May 24, 2013 (78 FR 31636), is extended.
+Send your comments on this proposed rule to the BLM on or before August 23, 2013.
 The BLM need not consider, or include in the administrative record for the final rule, comments that the BLM receives after the close of the comment period or comments delivered to an address other than those listed below (see ADDRESSES).
-If you wish to comment on the information collection requirements in this SNPR, please note that the Office of Management and Budget (OMB) is required to make a decision concerning the collection of information contained in this SNPR between 30 to 60 days after publication of this document in the Federal Register.
-Therefore, a comment to OMB is best assured of being considered if OMB receives it by June 24, 2013.

 ADDRESSES: Back to Top